Manningtree Claydon Skiffs

 In 2008 the first Claydon Skiff was brought to Manningtree.
 The boat was originally named “Eadwulf of Walton” and was renamed “Myrto” by her women’s crew at the time, the Manningtree Oars.
 The name is of Amazonian origins and means a stormy, war like Sea Goddess.
 As Eadwulf the boat had taken part in the Great River Race in 1991.

-In 2008 the Manningtree Oars once again took part in the Great River Race which is a spectacular 22 mile race on the river Thames held each year in September.
+In 2008 the Manningtree Oars took the re-named Myrto back to the Thames to take part in the Great River Race which is a spectacular 22 mile race on the river Thames held each year in September.
 The crew also completed the Great River Race in 2009 and 2010.

 In 2009 the Myrto Crew brought competitive rowing back to Manningtree with the first “Paddle and Oar” festival.
-A rowing festival has continued to be an important part of the club’s annual programme.
-In 2012 Myrto took part in the Thames Pageant as part of the Queen’s Diamond Jubilee celebrations, which the team described as a wonderful experience despite the poor weather!
+In 2012 Myrto took part in the Thames Pageant as part of the Queen’s Diamond Jubilee celebrations, which the crew described as a wonderful experience despite the poor weather!
 In 2013 the Manningtree Oars set off without Myrto to the inaugural World Championships for St Ayle’s Skiff racing, where they were able to participate in races in a different class of boat.

 Witchoar